 Scheduled posts are exactly what they sound like - they’ve already been written and are waiting to be automatically published at the date and time you specified.
 Tap on Scheduled to view or make modifications to any scheduled posts.

 To create a new post, tap the + icon to open the post editor.
 There are just a couple of options here: Build, which includes all the elements you can add to a blog post, and Options, which will allow you to set preferences for comments, schedule the publish date, and more.
-Once you’ve written your post, you can publish it to your site or save it as a draft to finish later.
-To save a post, tap Done in the lower left and then tap Save Draft.
+Once you’ve written your post, you can publish it to your site by tapping Post on the bottom right, or save it as a draft to finish later.
+To save a post, tap Done in the lower left and then tap Save Draft (or Discard Draft if you want to permanently delete the post).

 Like posts, comments have a few different statuses:

-Deleted: Just what you would imagine - comments that have been deleted are in this section.
+Deleted: Just what you would imagine - comments that have been recently deleted are in this section.

-Finally, tapping the Settings icon at the bottom of the Blog screen will allow you to choose how comments are handled by default for your entire blog, and when (if ever) to close comment threads.
-You can override the default comment behavior for individual posts using the options in the post editor.
+Finally, tapping the Settings link at the top of the Website screen will allow you to choose how comments are handled by default for your entire blog, and when (if ever) to close comment threads.
+You can override the default comment behavior for individual posts using the options button in the post editor.